PhD student

 Presentations

-(Interventions in conferences & workshops.)
+(Interventions in conferences, workshops & labs.)

 "Openness to experience: its evolutionary origin and its implication on symbolic culture" (April 2023).